sebsjames/maths/docs/ref/mat44.md

         // ...
         std::array<F, 16> mat;
 ```
-where `F` hints that the template arg is a floating point type.
+where `F` hints that the template arg is usually a floating point type (although it may be any signed arithmetic type).
 The data is stored in an `std::array` in column-major format; the left-most column of the matrix is stored in the first 4 elements of the array.

+Note that this class template (along with `mat22` and `mat33`) is not designed with template parameters for rows and columns; it retains the simplicity of providing just a square transform matrix.

 ## Create a mat44